-For years people have debated what northern Michigan actually means and at what point do you cross into northern territory.
-Even clothing lines have made thousands of dollars off this with t-shirts and hoodies that say “Up North” (though you find most of this apparel in the area of Traverse City rather than the Upper Peninsula).
+For years people have debated what northern Michigan actually means.
+Simple asked, what point does Michigan become Northern Michgian?
+Entire clothing lines of t-shirts and hoodies have made thousands of dollars off the “Up North”.
+This language is more common Traverse City area, rather than the Upper Peninsula.

 Clare County’s official slogan is “Where the North Begins”.
-It’s also interesting to see the Northern Michigan entry on Wikipedia.
+When taking a look at the Northern Michigan entry on Wikipedia, it clearly states Northern Lower Peninsula.
 Particularly the map (below) that is listed on the page, as it does not even represent the Upper Peninsula.
 However, in the first sentence in the article someone was kind enough to insert “or more properly Northern Lower Michigan”.

 Thanks to the handy position finder tool on Google maps to find the approximate (though pretty darn accurate) latitudinal points in Michigan.

 Northern most land point in the Upper Peninsula: 47.479779

 Southern most land point in the Lower Peninsula: 41.696671